PMArkive/NintendoClients_wiki/Kerberos-Authentication.md

 * **Source user:** the user that requests the ticket, i.e. the user that wants to establish a connection with a target user.
 * **Target key:** a key that is only known by the target user (always derived from its password).
 * **Target user:** the user that the source user wants to establish a connection with.
 In practice, the target user is always Quazal Rendez-Vous (which represents the secure server).
-* **Ticket granting server:** the service that generates the tickets.
+* **Ticket granting service:** the service that generates the tickets.
 This service is provided by the authentication server.

 ## Exercise
 Suppose we want to log in on a Switch server as guest.
 We received the following ticket from the authentication server: